-Here and There - April/May 2015
+Here and There - August/September 2015

-The next ManKind Project New Warrior Training Adventure (NWTA) for men in Minnesota will be hosted by Central Plains MKP in mid-April, 2015 at the Goodwill Camp in South Sioux City.
+The next ManKind Project New Warrior Training Adventure (NWTA) for men in Minnesota will be hosted by Central Plains MKP Minnesota Community in mid-October, 2015 at Camp Voyageur in Mound, Minnesota.
 Cost is $595.00.
 Matching Fund Scholarships are available.
 To hold your place, send a deposit of $150.00 to: Tim Greer, Registrar Central Plains MKP, 12727 W. Dodge Rd. #102A Omaha, NE 68154.
-FFI: Jamie Wellik 612-267-2467. - Andy Mickel, 2015-03-04.
+FFI: Jamie Wellik 612-267-2467. - Andy Mickel, 2015-07-04.

 One Voice Mixed Chorus has auditions August 24 & 25 (Monday & Tuesday) 7-9:30 pm, by appointment only.
 People can email email@example.com or call 651-298-1954 to reserve an audition time.
 One Voice Mixed Chorus is Minnesota's only--and the nation's largest--lesbian, gay, bisexual, transgender, and straight allies (LGBTA) chorus.
 Founded in 1988, One Voice has been "building community and creating social change by raising our voices in song" for more than 25 years.
 One Voice is currently made up of 125 singers from ages 17 to 75. - Shelby Thomason, Operations Coordinator, OVMC, 651-298-1954, 2015-06-04.